bespoke-code/cv-resume/cv/andrej-georgievski-en.md

 ## Professional Experience

-**Software Engineer** at TomTom (2021 - Current, Berlin, Germany)
+### **Software Engineer** at TomTom (2021 - Current, Berlin, Germany)

-- Optimized and integrated deep learning models on mobile devices and microservices (serverless using Azure Functions) to enable data sourcing
+- Improved data extraction pipelines’ performance up to 60x by introducing deep learning-based modules on mobile devices and microservices (serverless using Azure Functions) replacing existing solutions.
-- Design API and data processing pipelines to verify map changes
+ - Designed streamlined APIs, resulting in reusable, user-friendly modules that developers introduced to 3 different partner data ingests.
-- Facilitate agile project retrospectives, workflow and process improvement
+ - Facilitated agile project retrospectives, fostering an open team culture.
+Over time, this resulted in dramatic workflow and process improvements.
+Team members appreciated the strong information flow.
-- Own and manage a Microsoft Azure subscription and GitHub repositories
+ - Managed a Microsoft Azure subscription and GitHub repositories, ensuring good development practices and cross-tool integration for efficient progress tracking.

-**Software Engineer** at TomTom (January 2020 - 2021, Berlin, Germany)
+### **Software Engineer** at TomTom (January 2020 - 2021, Berlin, Germany)

-- Prototyped deep learning models for ADAS systems
+ - Designed a V2C (Vehicle to cloud) system around a sensor set which enabled real-time stream-based processing of large amounts of heterogeneous data.
+The system was integrated on a demonstration vehicle validating current and next-gen distributed mapping concepts.
-- Designed a V2C (Vehicle to cloud) system around a sensor set
+ - Integrated and overhauled Robot Operating System (ROS) modules, increasing system robustness.
-- Integrated and overhauled Robot Operating System (ROS) modules
+ - Ensured fault-tolerant operation by designing cost-effective simulated tests with real driving data.

-**Software Engineer** at Vision Dynamix (February 2017 - April 2019, Skopje, N. Macedonia)
+### **Software Engineer** at Vision Dynamix (February 2017 - April 2019, Skopje, N. Macedonia)

-- Planned sprints with partners
+ - Planned sprints with partners, accounting for budget and time constraints while delivering features
-- Showcased the product and did investor pitches, resulting with  the first investment in the company
+ - Showcased the product and did investor pitches, resulting with the first foreign investment in the start-up
-- Improved algorithms for aerial mapping
+ - Improved algorithms for aerial dense 3D reconstruction.
+Cut development time dramatically by introducing open-source components as a base for the proprietary software layers.
-- Automated configuration/setup for Nvidia Jetson boards
+ - Significantly reduced configuration/setup time for Nvidia Jetson boards by automating the processes.

-**Software Engineer Intern** at Geocom Informatik AG (July 2016 - January 2017, Burgdorf, Bern, Switzerland)
+### **Software Engineer Intern** at Geocom Informatik AG (July 2016 - January 2017, Burgdorf, Bern, Switzerland)

-- Compared GUI testing tools, developed a geodatabase replication tool
+ - Developed a geodatabase replication tool which prevented overwrites in suites of automated tests.

-**Teaching Assistant** at Faculty of Electrical Engineering and IT (2014 - 2016 and 2018, Skopje, N. Macedonia)
+### Teaching Assistant at Faculty of Electrical Engineering and IT (2014 - 2016 and 2018, Skopje, N. Macedonia)

  - Held classes and lab exercises for groups of 10-20 students
  - Coached Logic Design, Object-oriented programming and compilers

 ## Skills and Know-How